 Applying for probate can be a daunting task, but our specialists are here to make it feel simple.
 In this guide, you’ll find everything you need to know about going through probate and dealing with someone’s estate.

 Probate (short for ‘a grant of probate’) is a legal document that shows banks, the Land Registry and other organisations that you have the authority to deal with someone’s estate.
-The process of getting probate usually takes 1-3 months.
+It can take up to 16 weeks to get your document after you've applied.

 Probate is usually required if the estate of the person who died is worth more than £10,000.
 However, if most of the assets in the estate were jointly owned, probate may not be needed at all.